LearnersGuild/phase-3-challenge-c-solution-jdh/README.md

 # Example Solution for Phase 3 Interview Coding Challenge

-By @justinhaaheim, completed ~ 2017/08
+By @justinhaaheim, in progress ~ 2017/08